 Always shop around for the best rates on CDs.
 Unlike savings accounts, you typically can’t dip into your CD when you need quick cash without paying a penalty.
 That means your money is locked up for the length of the term.
 This could be a good thing if you’re the type of person who has trouble saving money due to impulsive purchases, but you may have financial difficulties if an unexpected expense arises.

 If you miss the maturity date entirely, the bank will automatically roll the money over into another CD for the same length of time.
 Sometimes people buy CDs specifically to save for certain events, such as college or to buy a house.
 If that’s the case, you can just withdraw the money and use it for its intended purpose.
-Finally, if CD rates have risen and you want to take advantage, you can simply open a new CD at a new interest rate.
+Finally, if CD rates have risen and you want to take advantage, you can simply open a new CD at new interest earnings.

 CD Ladder Strategy

-You can use what’s called a CD ladder strategy by investing in several CDs of different term lengths.
-When one CD matures, you can roll it over into a higher interest-paying CD, or you can withdraw the money.
-This way, you’ll be able to take advantage of longer-term CDs with higher rates and still have access to your cash.
+Laddering CDs is investing in several CDs of different term lengths — 1-year, 2-year, 3-year, etc. When one CD matures, you can roll it over into another CD at the longest term for the higher interest rate, or you can withdraw the money.
+This way, you’ll be able to take advantage of longer-term CDs with higher rates and still have access to your cash at shorter intervals.

 CDs have slightly higher interest rates, but you’ll need to commit to staying the course throughout the length of their term.
-A savings account doesn’t earn much in interest, but you’ll be able to access your cash whenever you want or need it.
+A savings account doesn’t earn as much in interest, but you’ll be able to access your cash whenever you want or need it.

-Andrew Lisa contributed to the reporting for this article.
+Gail Kellner contributed to the reporting for this article.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.